dipankardas011/dipankardas-portfolio/content/diary/Dec25.md

 description = "Let's talk about my December 2025"
 +++

+# Date 2025-12-13 2025-12-14
+* working on the some interesting nice shadcn dashboard
+* making better authzed+db + dashboard integrations.
+* learning about nvidia NCCL for distributed training and inference.

 # Date 2025-12-10 2025-12-12
 * worked on the self managed authzed
 * learning with friends on socket connection of databases and even ssh -L for even docker socket to get the remote execution